HL7/VhDir/pages/_includes/vhdir-organization-intro.md

 1. An identifier
 1. A status of the organization
 1. A name
-1. A list of contact information
+1. A type
-1. Endpoint information
+1. A list of contact information (TBD)

 **Profile specific implementation guidance:**